tfaramar/gRPCaesar/README.md

 The Cipher service interface defined in the cipher.proto file includes one simple RPC service method: ProcessMessage.

 This method accepts a request consisting of a string text, an integer shift, and a boolean denoting encryption or decryption.
-It return a response consisting of a string message.
+It returns a response consisting of a string message.

 <img src="assets/gRPCaesar_diagram.png">